 God asks us many things.
 He comes to us and gives us many choices.
 When He says, “I want you to do so and so,” it’s not a conscripting of me to go to work; it is an asking of me for the permission to BE that in me.
 I have the choice to say yes or no. Where I feel many get hung up is in the DOING.

 Okay, let’s take an example out of my life.
-I heard the call to singleness, but I can’t do that.
-My attempts to perform this will lead to my laws and my failure.
+I heard God’s call to singleness, but I can’t do that.
+My attempts to perform this will only lead to my laws and my failure.
 I will stumble and fall at every turn.
-No, my call to celibacy is an invitation to see Christ be celibate in me.
+No, my call to celibacy is an invitation to see Christ be celibate in me, through me.